 17 Found Facts About The Blair Witch Project

 Working with a miniscule budget of less than $25,000, Daniel Myrick and Eduardo Sánchez wrote, directed, and edited one of the most successful independent movies ever made.
-The Blair Witch Project confused and frightened enough people in 1999 to earn more than $248 million in theaters worldwide.
-Over a decade and a half later, it’s time to find out the truth about the Burkittsville, Maryland legend.
+The Blair Witch Project confused and frightened enough people when it was released in the summer of 1999 to earn more than $248 million in theaters worldwide.
+Nearly 20 years later, it’s time to find out the truth about the Burkittsville, Maryland legend.

 1. THE "SCRIPT" WAS A 35-PAGE OUTLINE.